 UIDAI – The Unique Identification Authority of India is a government body.
-UIDAI is created with an objective to issue Unique Identification Numbers UID), which is also known as ‘Aadhaar number’ to all the residents of India.
+UIDAI is created to issue Unique Identification Numbers UID), which is also known as ‘Aadhaar number’ to all the residents of India.
 The UIDAI is responsible for Aadhaar enrolment and authentication.
-It shall also be responsible for operational management for the Aadhar allotments, developing policies, processes and system for the issue of the Aadhar number along with adhering to strict security of the identity of the individuals.
+It shall also be responsible for operation management for the Aadhar allotments, developing policies, processes and systems for the issue of the Aadhar number, and adhering to strict security of the identity of the individuals.
 The first Aadhar number was issued in September 2010 to a resident of Maharashtra.
-The Authority has issued more than Rs 124 crore Aadhaar numbers so far to the residents across India.
+The Authority has issued more than Rs 124 crore Aadhaar numbers to the residents across India.

 July 13th 2021: Delhi HC seeks UIDAI, Centre’s response on issuance of new Aadhaar number to existing card holders

-May 15th 2021: UIDAI clarified that the Aadhaar isd not compulsory to avail Covid treatment or vaccine.
+May 15th 2021: UIDAI clarified that the Aadhaar number not compulsory to avail Covid treatment or vaccine.

 |Full form of UIDAI:||Unique Identification Authority of India|